missiontide/musicmin-api/README.md

-# musicmin-app
+# musicmin-api
- you worship, we'll take care of the rest
+ a database of all worship songs